 When this is a result of clenching during sleep, mouth guards are a great temporary solution.
-In the long term, they should not be needed when the TMJ is balanced, people should not need them.
+In the long term, when the TMJ is balanced, people should not need them.
 Integrative Bodywork has freed many of my clients from the night splint.

 Clenching during weight-lifting or heavy work should be consciously noted.
 And then, avoided.
 Again, a mouthguard can be used as a reminder when it is not easily stopped voluntarily.

 A little gentle pressure while opening your mouth to stretch can offer great relief here.
 I’ve done that many times when it is bothering me.

-Feel for the lower edge of the cheek bone.
-About half-way along the bottom of that ridge, where the green asterisk is, you will find a spot that is more tender.
-Gentle apply a small amount of pressure.
+Feel for the lower edge of the cheekbone.
+About halfway along the bottom of that ridge, where the green asterisk is, you will find a more tender spot.
+Gently apply a small amount of pressure.
 Likely, the earache with jaw tension will increase a bit.
 After a few seconds, it will begin to soften and become less tender.
 Open your jaw as the tenderness releases.